Introduction: Preface and Outline

 My personal synthesis also emphasises that all abstract ideas we formulate and all assertions that we make about ourselves or the world around us need to be viewed in context.
 Since philosophers constantly invent new ‘isms’, this way of thinking is now known as contextualism.
 Patrick Rysview in his opening remarks about contextualism in his article in the Stanford Encyclopedia of Philosophy describes this outlook as a ‘recent and hotly debated position’ (6).

 Whether particular ideas expressed here are hotly debated or not, please consider this book to be a brief exploration on which you should place your own interpretation and emphasis, since the concept of truth is enriched by reflection upon personal experience and the context of our ideas.

 Some readers will have strong disagreements with what is written in particular places.
 At least, that is what I would hope.
-There has however been no desire on my part to insult anyone or to persuade people that their personal belief systems are foolish.
+There has however been no desire on my part to insult anyone or to persuade people that their personal belief systems are either wrong or foolish.
 There is more than enough of that sort of intolerance and vulgarity in the world already.

 If you disagree with what I have written and have constructive criticisms, please feel to contact me and express your point of view.
 Anyone is free to use the illustrations that I have created for this website on a non-profit making basis.
 Contact can be made with me through the ‘Contact Form’.

 1) Carroll, L (1868) Alice’s Adventures in Wonderland.

 2) Overcoming the Justificationist Addiction by David Miller